braughtg/DCgit/README.md

 Typical Instructor Usage:
   * Create an organization for the course.
   * Fork this repository into the organization to create a new repository for the specific course.
-  * Update the configuration file in your fork to reflect the relevant information for the specific course.
+  * Update the DCgitConfig.bash file in your fork to reflect the relevant information for the specific course.
   * Add repositories to the organization for each assignment.
     * See the assignment template repositories provided.
   * The scripts in the InstructorScripts repository can be used to pull/push all student work on a given assignment for grading purposes.